Reading time: 4 min

 As every year, we have updated our database of the 3,000 largest contractors operating in Poland.
 The Excel-based database is a valuable tool for analysing the competitive landscape in the construction sector.
 It is also helpful when looking for new contractors or subcontractors.
 The database is particularly useful when selecting or verifying companies in terms of revenue size, profitability, area of specialisation or geographical location.

-Based on 2023 revenue figures, there were 40 construction and development groups in Poland generating more than PLN 1bn in revenue, six more than the year before.
-Combined revenue for these 40 companies reached PLN 77bn in 2023.
-Their share of the full group of 3,000 firms also edged up slightly – from just under 24% to over 25%.
+Based on 2024 revenue figures, there were 39 construction and development groups in Poland generating more than PLN 1bn in revenue, one less than the year before.
+Combined revenue for these 39 companies reached PLN 78bn in 2024.
+Their share of the full group of 3,000 firms also declined slightly – from 25 to 24%.

 Distribution of the 3,000 largest construction companies in Poland by revenue bracket